unjs/magic-regexp/README.md

 - `char`, `word`, `digit`, `whitespace`, `letter`, `tab`, `linefeed` and `carriageReturn` - these are helpers for specific RegExp characters.
 - `not` - this can prefix `word`, `digit`, `whitespace`, `letter`, `tab`, `linefeed` or `carriageReturn`.
 For example `createRegExp(not.letter)`.
 - `maybe` - equivalent to `?` - this marks the input as optional.
+- `oneOrMore` - equivalent to `+` - this marks the input as repeatable, any number of times but at least once.
 - `exactly` - this escapes a string input to match it exactly.

 All of these helpers return an object of type `Input` that can be chained with the following helpers: